RossWang/Aria2-Integration/THIRDPARTY.md

 # Third Party Legal Notices

 Aria2 Download Manager Integration use Third Party code for certain functions.
-The License for such code are listed below.
+The Licenses for such code are listed below.

 ## AriaNg